 Make sure that your system is ready for installation (see Chapter 1, "Preparing to install Informix and client products," on page 1-1).
-You must be root user to perform a standard installation.
-For non-root installation, you must simply be able to log in to the computer.
+You must be root user to perform a root installation.
+For non-root installation, you must be able to log in to the computer.
+You must also supply a password for the ifxjson user to administer the JSON wire listener, unless you deselect the JSON component during installation.